OwlCyberDefense/clip/README.md

 One other workflow I want to mention is to simply point CLIP at a pre-rolled RPM or yum repo.
 In that way you can use your existing build system/SCM to generate the package(s).

+Additionally you can include CLIP as a git submodule in your project.
+Setup your source tree in the CLIP structure.
+Then symlink the required packages from the CLIP submodule into your packages directory.
+This allows for easy updating of CLIP as updates are available AND easy ability to customize everything as needed.

 ##### How do I get the dependencies for the host?
 Run `./bootstrap.sh` from within the clip directory.